-The outrigger beam assembly (Figure 8-30) consists of an outrigger beam, a jack cylinder, a extension cylinder, and the required hoses and mounting hardware.
+The outrigger beam assembly (Figure 8-20) consists of an outrigger beam, a jack cylinder, an extension cylinder, an Outrigger Monitoring System (OMS) (Optional-Standard in North America), string potentiometer, and the required hoses and mounting hardware.

 When the outrigger extension is activated, it extends or retracts the outrigger beam within the outrigger box.
 The outrigger beam can be extended to the mid-extend position by allowing the lock pin to ride on the top of the beam while it's extending.
 The lock pin will automatically drop into the hole when the beam reaches the mid-extend position.